 The chances of recovery from cacosmia are excellent when the cause of the condition is reversible.
 For example, if cacosmia has been caused by nasal inflammation, symptoms usually desist after the inflammation is treated.
 However, if the cause of the problem is more severe, recovery may not be possible.

 People may find that the symptoms of cacosmia lessen after some time has passed.
-When this is not the case and a person has been living with the condition for some time, they may want to talk to their doctor about the possibility of surgery.
-Future surgical options may include stimulating repair and growth of olfactory nerve cells by using stem cells and skin grafts.
+When this is not the case and a person has been living with the condition for some time, they may want to talk to their doctor about the possibility of surgery. may include stimulating repair and growth of olfactory nerve cells by using stem cells and skin grafts.